-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 “You can reduce Hamas.
 You can kill as many soldiers as you can find, I suppose,” Astore told Al Jazeera.

-“The question always is at what price?
+“The question always is, at what price?
 And no, you can’t you can’t kill off Hamas because Hamas is more of an ideology.
 It’s not only a military force.”

 So where does that leave the US policy of open-ended support for Israel?